Diyckstra/terraform-provider-deyckstra/website/docs/r/ebs_snapshot.md

 * `volume_id` - (Required) The volume ID of which to make a snapshot.
 * `description` - (Optional) A description of what the snapshot is.
-* `tags` - (Optional) A map of tags to assign to the snapshot.
-If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) Map of tags to assign to the snapshot.
+If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 ### Timeouts